w33tmaricich/reins-jvm/README.md

 ## Usage

 To initialize the execution daemon, simply run the jar with a single parameter.
-The parameter is the unique name you want to give this executor.
+The parameter is the unique name you want to give this runtime.
 Once you have started up the daemon, it will work in the background, running any agents that have the proper credentials to do so.

-    $ java -jar reins-executor-0.1.0-standalone.jar [custom-name]
+    $ java -jar reins-runtime-0.1.0-standalone.jar [custom-name]

-To use the processor, simply run the processor with the path to the agent as the first parameter.
-This will convert the agent code into an executor-readable format and send a message via spread to be picked up by any listening executors.
+To use the compiler, simply run the compiler with the path to the agent as the first parameter.
+This will convert the agent code into an runtime-readable format and send a message via spread to be picked up by any listening runtimes.

-    $ java -jar reins-processor-0.1.0-standalone.jar [agent-path]
+    $ java -jar reins-compiler-0.1.0-standalone.jar [agent-path]

 ## Options

-FIXME: I expect that there will be many options when configuring the executor.
+FIXME: I expect that there will be many options when configuring the runtime.
 They will go here at a later date

 ## Examples